 You can schedule a Zoom meeting and add it to the calendar in just a few clicks.

 You can also schedule a meeting in advance with the help of Google Calendar.
-To get started, open the Zoom app on your device, click the “Schedule” option, and fill out the mandatory fields, including the meeting’s date and time.
+Open the Zoom app on your device, click the “Schedule” option, and fill out the mandatory fields, including the meeting’s date and time.
 Then click the “Schedule” button that will take you to Google Calendar’s website.

 From there, you can add in guests — people who you want to invite to the meeting — double-check if all the data is correct, click “Save,” and then select the “Send” option so that the participants will receive an email with all the details required.